Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/css-responsive.md

 # Responsive CSS

+## Lesson Objectives

+- Define what it means to design an application with a Mobile First approach
+- Use Media Queries to change CSS at various sizes.
+- Utilize responsive CSS properties. (vw/vh & em/rem)

 ## What is a Responsive Website

 A responsive website *responds* dynamically to the browser's screen size (or window size) so that the content is always presented in an appealing and easy-to-read layout.